ThornTechPublic/PGPDecryptionLambda/tests_to_be_run.md

 ## Intro
-* Every test in this list should be run locally and through the Azure portal
+* Every test in this list should be run locally and through the online portal
 * In the future, make a script or hard code it so that each test uses different files and can be compared to checksums
 * In the future these should be automated